Donsr97/Globant-API-DSR/README.md

 ### Exercise 1

-For this exercise, I thought about using a **test case**, as I had never worked with data separation by quarters.
+For this exercise, I thought about using a **test case** to match all possible quarters, as I had never worked with data separation by quarters.
 However, I discovered that SQLAlchemy already has a built-in function (`extract("quarter",....)`), which made the task much easier.
 The only thing I had to do was apply the correct grouping after using this function.

 ### Exercise 2